stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 * Comparison metric:

-  * Use a simple rubric to rate:
+  * Use a simple rubric to rate

     * clarity of multi-level structure,
     * explicit discussion of mechanisms,